mmistakes/minimal-mistakes/theme-setup/index.md

 1. Fork the [Minimal Mistakes repo](http://github.com/mmistakes/minimal-mistakes/fork).
 2. Clone the repo you just forked and rename it.
-3. [Install Bundler](http://bundler.io) `gem install bundler` and Run `bundle install` to install all dependencies (Jekyll, [Jekyll-Sitemap](https://github.com/jekyll/jekyll-sitemap), [Octopress](https://github.com/octopress/octopress), [Bourbon](http://bourbon.io), etc)
+3. [Install Bundler](http://bundler.io) `gem install bundler` and Run `bundle install` to install all dependencies (Jekyll, [Jekyll-Sitemap](https://github.com/jekyll/jekyll-sitemap), [Octopress](https://github.com/octopress/octopress), etc)
 4. Update `config.yml`, add navigation, and replace demo posts and pages with your own.
 Full details below.

 If you want to use Minimal Mistakes with an existing Jekyll site follow these steps:

 1. [Download Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes/archive/master.zip) and unzip.
 2. Rename `minimal-mistakes-master` to something meaningful ie: `new-site`
-3. Run `bundle install` to install all dependencies (Jekyll, [Jekyll-Sitemap](https://github.com/jekyll/jekyll-sitemap), [Octopress](https://github.com/octopress/octopress), [Bourbon](http://bourbon.io), etc)
+3. Run `bundle install` to install all dependencies (Jekyll, [Jekyll-Sitemap](https://github.com/jekyll/jekyll-sitemap), [Octopress](https://github.com/octopress/octopress), etc)
-4. Remove demo posts and pages add replace with your own posts, pages, and any other content you want to move over.
+4. Remove demo posts/pages and replace with your own posts, pages, and any other content you want to move over.
-5. Update posts and pages YAML to match variables used by Minimal Mistakes.
+5. Update posts' and pages' YAML to match variables used by Minimal Mistakes.
 Full details below.
-6. Update `config.yml` and add navigation links.
+6. Update `_config.yml` and add navigation links.
 Full details below.

 **Pro-tip:** Delete the `gh-pages` branch after cloning and start fresh by branching off `master`.
 There is a bunch of garbage in `gh-pages` used for the theme's demo site that I'm guessing you won't want.
 {: .notice}